The government set out its definition of British values in the 2011 Prevent Strategy.

 At Hillside, children are encouraged to take part in creating their own class charter and learning behaviour rules, often centering around the school values of Respect, Collaboration, Independence, Resilience, Learning and the overarching Value of happiness.

-We are very proud of our Restorative Behaviour Policy.
+We have a Therapeutic and Restorative Behaviour Policy.
 Although we do not have many serious behaviour issues to deal with at Hillside, we deal with any conflict that may arise peacefully and fairly.
 Restorative Practice promotes a safe, caring environment, where problems can be resolved successfully.
 It encourages children to take responsibility for their actions and to think about how their behaviour affects others.

 We regularly take opportunities in weekly assemblies to share key behaviour rules, the importance of right from wrong and making choices about our behaviour.
 Pupils are also taught the value and reasons behind laws; the responsibilities that this involves and the consequences when laws are broken both in the real world and in the school.
 Visits from authorities such as the Police and the Fire Service are regular parts of our calendar and help reinforce this message.
 We also cover different types of rules within the curriculum.
 Examples of these are: e-safety assemblies and anti-bullying.